-Cavanagh, S.R., Lang, J.M., Birk, J.L., Fulwiler, C.W., Urry, H.L. (in press).
+Cavanagh, S.R., Lang, J.M., Birk, J.L., Fulwiler, C.W., Urry, H.L.
+(2021).
 A multi-course multi-semester investigation of the impact of cognitive reappraisal and mindfulness instruction on short- and long-term learning in the college classroom.
 Scholarship of Teaching and Learning in Psychology. (pdf)

 Cavanagh, S.R.
 (2019).
 Hivemind: The new science of tribalism in our divided world.
 Grand Central Publishing.